mikoiv/AzureSentinel-AWSGuardDuty/README.md

 Reading JSON data from S3 to Azure Sentinel is easy to do with **Logstash**, without being forced to build any custom translation patterns to map the data.
 Logstash also gives you the power to do filtering, mutation and enrichment if you want to.

-Here is the full pipeline for a single threat/finding seen in an AWS account:
+Here is a visualization of the solution:

 ![Architecture diagram](https://github.com/mikoiv/AzureSentinel-AWSGuardDuty/blob/master/architecture_overview_v2.png)